MathEXLab/PySPOD/index.md

 Python.

-The library uses [mpi4py](https://github.com/mpi4py/mpi4py) to deploy parallel capabilities that needs a version of MPI (Message Passing Interface) installed in your machine.
+The library uses [mpi4py](https://github.com/mpi4py/mpi4py) to deploy parallel capabilities.
+This needs a version of MPI (Message Passing Interface) installed in your machine.
 Currently tested MPI libraries include [Open MPI](https://www.open-mpi.org) and [mpich](https://www.mpich.org).
 If MPI is not found,